-I spent my weekend cutting a large slice of (gluten-free) cake and raising an even larger glass of my fave cheeky Rioja to mrssvj.co.uk – that slightly strange little blogging baby, I brought kicking and screaming into the writing world on September 1st 2019.
+I whiled away my weekend cutting a large slice of (gluten-free) cake and raising an even larger glass of my fave cheeky Rioja to mrssvj.co.uk – that slightly strange little blogging baby, I brought kicking and screaming into the writing world on September 1st 2019.

 And I’m not going to lie to you, what a decade, that year has been.

 We’ve battled a global pandemic, witnessed a pivotal moment in our world’s social justice story, negotiated nineteen new normals, and seen all our town’s triumphs and tragedies, packed into twelve months of total trauma – mainly stuck behind a screen.

 But, truth be told, I loved every single minute slaving over a hot computer writing about the moments that mattered to us, as I strived to inform, entertain, educate, and even infuriate through the keyboard.

 Seems like a lifetime ago that my ‘ten tabs open all the time mind’ struggled with how to mix my much-missed pure passion for writing with a lived-large lifestyle that barely left time to hoover the house never mind build a bloody website.

 But with a few energy-draining activities axed, and some plans pushed aside, I whizzed onto WordPress, built a brand (based largely on my number plate!), resurrected my infamous Sue’s Views from my halcyon ‘B&D’ newspaper days, and I was on it like a car bonnet.

 I had planned to burst onto the blog scene in a blaze of glory, of course.